ing-bank/threshold-signatures/README.md

 The run results in creating  #total_number_of_signers# files containing MultiPartyInfo structure serialized into JSON.
 File names can be tweaked by *output_file_name_prefix*.

+Note: the signing protocol is proven to be **insecure when used without range proofs**.
+The keygen example quits with the error if the range proof setup option is not used)

 #### The generator of zero knowledge range proof setup